Kenny Logan: Personal life

 Logan was diagnosed with dyslexia as a child and found solace in playing sports.
 He attended Wallace High School but left without sitting for his final exams.

 Logan dated newsreader Kirsty Young and moved to London, before the couple separated in 1999 after three years.
-In July 2001 he married television presenter Gabby Yorath.
-After undergoing IVF treatment they had twins, who were born on 28 July 2005.
+In July 2001, he married television presenter Gabby Yorath.
+After undergoing IVF treatment, the couple welcomed twins, a son (Reuben), and a daughter, who were born on 28 July 2005.

 Logan and his wife took part in the fifth series of the BBC celebrity dancing programme Strictly Come Dancing.
 Kenny was partnered with Ola and Gabby was partnered with James Jordan.
 Logan ended in 5th place.
 Gabby finished in 12th place.

 Logan and his wife are past presidents of the children's charity Sparks.
 In 2009, Logan and Sparks joined forces to organise an annual mass-participation event entitled Logan's Challenge.

 In August 2014, Logan was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.